navinds/youtube-data-harvesting-and-warehousing-using-sql-mongodb-and-streamlit/README.md

 # YouTube Data Harvesting and Warehousing

 YouTube Data Harvesting and Warehousing is a project designed to empower users to access and analyze data from various YouTube channels.
-The application, developed using SQL, MongoDB, and Streamlit, provides a user-friendly interface for retrieving, saving, and querying YouTube channel and video data.
+The application, developed using Python, SQL, MongoDB, and Streamlit, provides a user-friendly interface for retrieving, saving, and querying YouTube channel and video data.

 ## Tools and Libraries Used

 This project leverages the following components:

+- **Python:** As the primary programming language, Python is employed for the complete application development, including data retrieval, processing, analysis, and visualization.

 - **Streamlit:** The Streamlit library is utilized to create an intuitive UI, enabling users to interact with the application for data retrieval and analysis.

-- **Python:** As the primary programming language, Python is employed for the complete application development, including data retrieval, processing, analysis, and visualization.

 - **Google API Client:** The googleapiclient library in Python facilitates communication with YouTube's Data API v3, allowing seamless retrieval of essential information like channel details, video specifics, and comments.